y-yeah/hal19/README.md

 # 1. Overview

-This app was built in 4 days to understand how Python works from scratch, during the **Polyglottal week** of CC.
+This app was built in 4 days for the purpose of understanding how Python works from scratch, during the **Polyglottal week** of CC.

 <img src="./static/img/halDemo.png" width="100%">